aws-samples/aurora-postgresql-pgvector/apgpgvector-bedrock-qna/README.md

 The application follows these steps to provide responses to your questions:

-1. PDF Loading: The app reads multiple PDF documents and extracts their text content.
+1. **PDF Loading**: The app reads PDF documents and extracts their text content.

-2. Text Chunking: The extracted text is divided into smaller chunks that can be processed effectively.
+2. **Text Chunking**: The extracted text is divided into smaller chunks that can be processed effectively.

-3. Language Model: The application utilizes a language model to generate vector representations (embeddings) of the text chunks.
+3. **Embedding**: The application utilizes Titan Text from Amazon Bedrock to generate vector representations (embeddings) of the text chunks.

+4. **User Question**: The user asks a question in natural language.

-4. Similarity Matching: When you ask a question, the app compares it with the text chunks and identifies the most semantically similar ones.
+5. **Similarity Matching**: When the user asks a question, the app compares it with the text chunks and identifies the most semantically similar ones.

+6. **RAG**: The user question and the context from the vector database is passed to the LLM (Anthropic's Claude on Amazon Bedrock).

-5. Response Generation: The selected chunks are passed to the language model, which generates a response based on the relevant content of the PDFs.
+7. **Response Generation**: The LLM generates a response based on the relevant content of the PDFs.

 ## Dependencies and Installation